Create a forest trust

 Applies To: Windows Server 2003, Windows Server 2003 R2, Windows Server 2003 with SP1, Windows Server 2003 with SP2

 To create a forest trust

-In the console tree, right-click the domain that you want to administer, and then click Properties.
+In the console tree, right-click the domain node for the forest root domain, and then click Properties.

-On the Trusts tab, click New trust, and then click Next.
+On the Trust tab, click New Trust, and then click Next.

-On the Trust Name page, type the Domain Name System (DNS) name (or NetBIOS name) of the domain, and then click Next.
+On the Trust Name page, type the DNS name (or NetBIOS name) of another forest, and then click Next.